Gran City Pop: Artwork

 Spanish design team Pon un Diseñador Gráfico en tu Vida were responsible for the artwork of Gran City Pop.
 For the album illustration, Paulina Rubio wears an "exotic" purple sequinned mini-dress with a sweetheart neckline, from the Armand Basi One Spring-Summer 2009 line.
 She completes her outfit with gold platform shoes with fringed bracelet signed by Christian Louboutin; and fingerless gloves.
 In it, she pretends to be singing, while clutching a silver microphone with a base.
 Rubio has his eyes closed with an expression of peace and happiness, while covering his half face with a purple "futuristic" face shield style cap.
 Behind her, a blue daytime sky and visible clouds; buildings; and the sea, reflecting the blue sky are shown.
 This is a shot of the city of Miami Beach, Florida, one of the cities inspired by "Gran City Pop".

 On the back cover of the album, Rubio looks much more rebellious and carefree with the city skyline behind her.
 She holding her electric guitar while the wind ruffles her blonde hair and she wears a pair of sunglasses.
 It was compared with City to City album cover by Gerry Rafferty painted by John Patrick Byrne.
+About the image she wanted to project she said, "My image has always tried to be very glamorous and, at the same time, with a lot of rock; that's what we are trying to reflect because Gran City Pop has a very close collaboration with rock and has different genres within the same album."
 The photo sessions were done by Gustavo López Mañas, who worked with the singer for the first time.
 He took the concept of Rubio's album and managed to manifest his own stamp, inspired by comic books.